-The School is an accessed controlled campus, with the doors kept electronically locked with the exception of the Life Center building front main entrance doors (located on the access road facing I-45) during a designated period in the morning and the Snyder Gym doors for morning arrival from 6:30 a.m. to 8:15 a.m.
+The School is an accessed controlled campus, with the doors kept electronically locked.
+The only entrance in the building is the Life Center, front main entrance doors (located on the access road facing I-45).
+During the designated period in the morning, the Snyder Gym doors will be used for morning arrival from 6:30 a.m. to 8:15 a.m.